 The Company continues to nurture and expand its relations with its collaborationpartners.
-The Company has several collaborations & tie-ups directly as well as throughits direct/indirect subsidiaries including the following:
+The Company has several collaborations & tie-ups including through itssubsidiaries.

 BOH has 6 wholly owned subsidiaries (WOS), viz.
 Radicura & Co.
 Ltd., PanaceaHospitality Services Pvt.
 Ltd., Sunanda Steel Company Ltd., Panacea Educational InstitutePvt.
-Ltd., Best on Health Foods Ltd. and Nirmala Organic Farms & Resorts Pvt.
+Ltd., Best on Health Foods Ltd. & Nirmala Organic Farms & Resorts Pvt.
 Ltd.Nirmala Organic Farms and Resorts Pvt.
-Ltd. owns land in Rajasthan as part of its plan tocarry out the business of agriculture farming, cultivation setting up motels, touristresorts etc.
+Ltd. owns land in Rajasthan as part of its plan tocarry out the business of agriculture farming, cultivation setting up motels, touristresorts, etc.

 NewRise Healthcare Pvt.
 Ltd.: The Company's subsidiary NewRise Healthcare Pvt.
-Ltd. issetting up a 225 bedded, state-of-the-art multi super-specialty hospital at Gurgaon,Haryana with an investment of around Rs.1400 million.
-The construction work is progressingin full swing and the hospital is set to commence its operations during the currentfinancial year.
+Ltd. issetting up a 224 bedded state-of-the-art multi super-specialty hospital at Gurgaon,Haryana with a mission of establishing leading healthcare institution providingcomprehensive, committed and accessible care with an investment of around Rs.1,700million.
+The construction work of Hospital is almost over and the Hospital is set tocommence its operations during the current financial year.